How to Create and Set Up a Facebook Shop: 9 Easy Steps

 Benefits of Opening a Facebook Store

-Before jumping to the actual steps, let’s first answer a question as to what a Facebook store is, and why you should use one.
-Facebook Store is a specific online page with the roll-out of your products through which you can reach a wider customer base and allow them to make a purchase.
+Before jumping to the actual steps, let’s first answer a question as to what a Facebook store is and why you should use one.
+Facebook Store is a specific online page with the roll-out of your products through which you can reach a broader customer base and allow them to make a purchase.
 It is also referred to as a Facebook Shop, so don’t get confused, as it’s literally the same thing.

 Opening a Facebook shop, you’ll need a graphic design tool to create pictures for your products.
-Try PromoRepublic, it will surprise you with the combination of content creation and social media management features.
+Try PromoRepublic, and it will surprise you with the combination of content creation and social media management features.